Shonos/currency-converter-demo/README.md

 This proved **time-consuming and inconsistent** for a project of this scope.
 The free models frequently produced outdated patterns, required heavy correction, and lacked the ability to maintain architectural coherence across files.

-**Phase 2 — Structured agent-driven development with Claude Opus 4.6**
+**Phase 2 — Structured agent-driven development with Claude Opus 4.6 and Claude Sonnet 4.5**

 Seeing hours go by with limited progress, I shifted strategy.
-I wrote **detailed context documents** — one master file and ten sub-task files — that served as structured prompts for **Claude Opus 4.6** via GitHub Copilot agent mode:
+I used **Claude Opus 4.6** to generate **detailed context documents** — one master file and ten sub-task files (the `.copilot.md` files numbered 00 to 10).
+These documents served as structured prompts for **Claude Sonnet 4.5** via GitHub Copilot agent mode.
+Each subtask was then implemented by Claude Sonnet 4.5 in a separate agent session:

 | Document | Scope |
 |----------|-------|